 - Roxanne's first appearance also references this trope, when she says that she wants to do something with all the points she put into whittling.

-- X-Ray Sparks: Parodied by Mimic, who shouldn't have bones to begin with.
+- X-Ray Sparks: Parodied when Mimic is hit by a lightning spell, as he shouldn't have bones to begin with.